mtumilowicz/git-merge-vs-rebase/README.md

   (the commits’ identifiers).
 * https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing
 * **The one-line summary**: don’t rebase a branch unless you are the only one who uses it.
-Or you enjoy chaos.

 ## squash